Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
+* **AC1:** The minimum and maximum team size, and the set of skills need to be supplied by the HRM.

 ### 1.4.
 Found out Dependencies